themindfulbit/td/_content/1-episodes/2014-04-21-073-bringing-stories-to-life-with-helene-wecker.md

 Helene got her start in the Marketing and Public Relations field.
 Seven years into her career, she decided to stop writing about other people's awesome projects and start working on her own instead.

 Having written Doctor Who and Star Trek [fanfic](http://en.wikipedia.org/wiki/Fan_fiction) in high school and leaning on some additional experience in creative writing classes, Helene chose to pursue a career writing fiction.
-Perhaps leaning towards the [Type A](http://en.wikipedia.org/wiki/Type_A_and_Type_B_personality_theory) side of the personality spectrum *(no comment &ndash; pw)* she was talented enough to graduate from the prestigious Master of Fine Arts Degree program at [Columbia University in New York](http://arts.columbia.edu/writing/about-mfa-program).
+Perhaps leaning towards the [Type A](http://en.wikipedia.org/wiki/Type_A_and_Type_B_personality_theory) side of the personality spectrum *(no comment – pw)* she was talented enough to graduate from the prestigious Master of Fine Arts Degree program at [Columbia University in New York](http://arts.columbia.edu/writing/about-mfa-program).

 > {{ theme:partial src="aside-header" voice="potatowire" text="Welcoming Helene Wecker" }}
 >